elizarov/KEEP/proposals/extensions/serialization.md

 ## Synopsis

-Kotlin 1.2 and later offers support for multiplatform projects, which creates a need for a multiplatform library for serialization.
+Kotlin 1.2 and later offers support for multiplatform projects and, in general, Kotlin provides a richer type system than an underlying platform with nullable types and default property values, which creates a need for a multiplatform Kotlin-specific serialization library.
-Since reflection is not available in the common code, auto-generated code can help to reduce the amount of boilerplate users need to write to serialize and deserialize classes.

-This proposal describes how a compiler plugin can be used for this task, and offers a convention between the compiler and runtime library [kotlinx.serialziation](https://github.com/Kotlin/kotlinx.serialization/).
-It consists of three parts: first, it briefly describes the kotlinx.serialization framework, and introduces the core concepts and interfaces.
-Second, it covers code generation by the plugin in detail.
-Third, it reveals the approaches to solve the most common use-cases.
+This proposal describes how a compiler plugin is used for this task, and offers a convention between the compiler and runtime library [kotlinx.serialziation](https://github.com/Kotlin/kotlinx.serialization/).
+It consists of three chapters:

+* [Overview](#overview) chapter briefly describes the `kotlinx.serialization` framework, and introduces its core concepts and interfaces.
+* [Code generation](#code-generation) chapter covers code generation by the plugin in detail.
+* [Appendix](#appendix) provides additional details and shows approaches for the most common use-cases.

+The serialization plugin is designed to work alongside the runtime library, which has out-of-the box support for serialization of various complex types from the Kotlin standard library and supports various serialization formats like JSON, Protobuf, etc. The detailed description of the runtime library is out of the scope of this document.

+## Overview

+This chapter gives an overview of Kotlin serialization.

-## Problems this proposal tries to solve
+### Problems this proposal solves

-1. Platform serialization mechanisms don’t always work well with Kotlin: [KT-7939](https://youtrack.jetbrains.com/issue/KT-7939), [KT-23998](https://youtrack.jetbrains.com/issue/KT-23998)
+* Platform serialization mechanisms do not always work well with Kotlin: [KT-7939](https://youtrack.jetbrains.com/issue/KT-7939), [KT-23998](https://youtrack.jetbrains.com/issue/KT-23998)
-1. Reflection API is not available in Kotlin/JS and Kotlin/Native, so it is impossible to use only a runtime-based solution.
+* Reflection API is not available in Kotlin/JS and Kotlin/Native, so it is impossible to use a runtime-based solution.
-1. Kapt is not supported by Kotlin/JS and Kotlin/Native, so it is impossible to use annotation processing.
+* Kapt is not supported by Kotlin/JS and Kotlin/Native, so it is impossible to use annotation processing.
-1. Side code generators do not work well with incremental compilation and it is non-trivial to include them as a build phase.
+* Standalone code generators do not work well with incremental compilation and it is non-trivial to include them as a build phase.
-1. kotlinx.serialization alone requires a lot of boilerplate code.
+* Implementing serialization without some kind of code-generation requires a lot of boilerplate code.

-## Explicit goals of the serialization framework
+### Goals of the serialization framework

-* Provide single abstraction over various serialization formats.
+* Provide the single abstraction over various serialization formats.
 * Eliminate usage of reflection for all Kotlin target platforms.
 * Work with speeds comparable to or better than traditional reflection-based solutions.
 * Provide a mechanism for saving both a class and its schema.
 A schema could be automatically generated from a class' Kotlin source code.
-* Leverage other usages of the ability to traverse class data: hashers, ORM, or lenses.
+* Leverage ability to traverse class data for other use-cases: hashers, ORM, lenses, etc.

-## Core API overview and mental model
+### Core API overview and mental model

-At a glance, kotlinx.serialization tries to provide abstraction over different serialization formats by exposing the API which can encode primitive types one-by-one.
-A compiler plugin can make proper use of this API since it knows everything about which fields a class consists of.
-In theory, this plugin could be equivalent to [parcelize plugin](android-parcelable.md), but for bigger API.
+At a glance, `kotlinx.serialization` provides an abstraction over different serialization formats by exposing the API which can encode primitive types one-by-one (in a serial fashion).
+A compiler generates code that uses this API, since it knows everything about fields of a class during compile-time.
+This plugin is similar to [parcelize plugin](android-parcelable.md), but for bigger API which is not tied to any particular serialization format.

-To support all the use cases presented in the corresponding section above, we make a clear distinction between the **serialization** process and the **encoding** process.
-Here are our definitions:
+To support all the use-cases, a clear distinction is made between the **serialization** process and the **encoding** process.

 * **Serialization** is a process of transforming one single entity to a stream of its elements.
 Each element is either a primitive or a complex entity; the latter is transformed recursively.
 In the end, a serializer emits a stream of primitive elements.

-* **Encoding** is a processing of elements in a stream.
-Contrary to the traditional definition of serialization, we don't say that the encoder must write the elements to storage.
-It could do so (e.g. the JSON encoder saves elements to a string and encapsulates all the knowledge about char encoding, delimiters, etc...), but it also could process the stream in-memory to transform or aggregate the elements.
+* **Encoding** is processing of elements in a stream produced by serialization.
+Contrary to the traditional definition of serialization, we don't say that an encoder must write elements to a storage.
+It could do so (e.g. JSON encoder saves elements to a string and encapsulates all the knowledge about char encoding, delimiters, etc...), but it also could process the stream in-memory to transform or aggregate the elements.

 > Inverse processes are called **deserialization** and **decoding**, respectively.

 > The source code of the API given here is not full and contains only declarations which need to be stable and discoverable by the code generator.
 Other parts of the library and additional interfaces' methods are not connected with the plugin and therefore are not included here.

+The core API is located in `kotlinx.serialization` package.

 ### Serializer interfaces